All Episodes

 That's incalculably positive for the economy.

-I I I always like that psychological side.
+I always like that psychological side.

-So we have about seven and a half million job openings, about six and a half million unemployed.
+But look, you know, your other point: so we have about seven and a half million job openings, about six and a half million unemployed.

 We got people coming out of the woodwork who dropped out of the labor force.

-They're coming back in to the labor force because they see better wages and better opportunities.
+They're coming back into the labor force because they see better wages and better opportunities.

 Are we like six, seven, seven and a half million Americans off of food stamps since Trump's president?

-We're making yes, buying the and about seven million more Americans working and millions more out of poverty.
+And about seven million more Americans working and millions more out of poverty.

 Am I wrong on that?